Loss-Based Variational Bayes Prediction: A Toy Model of Financial Returns

-\subsubsection{Results}
+\subsection{Results}

 The results of the simulation exercise are recorded in Table~\ref {tab:toyExampleGARCH(1,1)}.
-Panel A records the results for the case of correct specification (Scenario 1)), with the average out-of-sample scores associated with the exact Gibbs predictive (estimated via MCMC) appearing in the left-hand-side panel (A.1) and the average scores for GVP appearing in the right-hand-side panel (A.2).
-Panel B records the corresponding results for Scenarios 2) and 3), associated with the two different forms of misspecification.
-All values on the diagonal of each sub-panel correspond to the case where $i=j$; i.e. the score used to compute the out-of-sample average is the same as that used to define the Gibbs posterior.
-In the misspecified case, numerical validation of the asymptotic result that the GVP concentrates onto the optimal predictive (to be proven in Section \ref {theory}) occurs if the largest values (bolded) in a column appear on the diagonal.
-That is, if using a particular score to drive the update produces the best out-of-sample performance according to that same measure (`strict coherence' in the language of \citealp{martin2020optimal}).
+Panels A to C record the results for Scenarios 1) to 3), with the average out-of-sample scores associated with the exact Gibbs predictive (estimated via MCMC) appearing in the left-hand-side panel and the average scores for GVP appearing in the right-hand-side panel.
+All values on the diagonal of each sub-panel correspond to the case where $i=j$.
+In the misspecified case, numerical validation of the asymptotic result that the GVP concentrates onto the optimal predictive ({Theorem \ref {thm:merge}}) occurs if the largest values (bolded) in a column appear on the diagonal (`strict coherence' in the language of \citealp{martin2020optimal}).
 In the correctly specified case, in which all proper scoring rules will, for a large enough sample, pick up {\ the one} true model (\citealp{gneiting2007strictly}), we would expect all values in given column to be very similar to one another, differences reflecting sampling variation only.
-Finally, validation of the theoretical property of merging between the exact and variational Gibbs predictive (also to be proven in Section \ref{theory}) occurs if the corresponding results in all left- and right-hand-side panels are equivalent (again, up to sampling error).
+Finally, validation of the theoretical property of merging between the exact and variational Gibbs predictive ({Theorem \ref{thm:merge1}}) occurs if the corresponding results in all left- and right-hand-side panels are equivalent.